 Offered in the fall and spring semesters

-LEAD Kick-Off Event, Tuesday, September 21; 5:00 PM - 6:00 PM; Wolfington Welcome Center Lawn; The LEAD program is designed to support students of color who are exploring law as a potential career path or who are interested in applying to law school.
-This pipeline program is designed to help you build relationships and skills as you navigate the process.
-Join us for a relaxed, kick-off event for LEAD students.
+The LEAD (Law Exploration and Advancing Diversity) Program is designed to support students of color who are exploring law as a potential career path or who are interested in applying to law school.
+This pipeline program is designed to help students build relationships and skills as they navigate the process.
+Each semester, we host an informal kick-off event for LEAD students.
 This is a great opportunity for students to meet the pre-law team and their peers, and to learn about the benefits of the LEAD Program.

 Dine with Hawks

 Thursday, September 29, 2022, more fall dates TBA

 Pre-law students regularly engage with our law alumni in a small group setting for dinner.
 This is an opportunity for students to get to know our alumni and ask questions related to both law school and life as a lawyer.
 Students must be registered with the Pre-Law Program to receive email invitations to upcoming dinners.

 Spring 2023 Dates TBA

 Each spring the Pre-Law Program hosts an LSAT prep workshop designed to provide a jump start to preparation for the test.
 A veteran instructor will provide tips and strategies for test preparation and test taking.